 LinkedIn is a great prospecting tool.

-For more on LinkedIn’s advertising options check out our first post in a trilogy that outlines ways to find your prospects online.
-And for advice on using LinkedIn groups to prospect from see our second.
+For more on LinkedIn’s advertising options check out our guide on how to find your prospects online.

 In fact, I’m thinking maybe we should put together a complete guide to LinkedIn for B2B prospectors.

 Leave it with me and circle back to get the gen on the LinkedIn generation.

 At the risk of repeating myself, LinkedIn’s strengths lay exactly where advertising’s weaknesses are.

 We’ve covered how the buying situation has changed above.

 - A recent survey by InsideView found that more than 90% of decision makers said they “never” respond to cold calls!